Magnesium For IBS: In-depth Doctor's Review.

 The third option: Magnesium as a laxative for IBS.

 Also, some people may experience nausea and gastric upset.
-I usually spare Magnesium powders or oral solutions to the people who have IBS with occasional constipation or those who fail to respond to the first two options.
+I usually spare Magnesium powders or oral solutions to people with IBS with occasional constipation or those who fail to respond to the first two options.

-2- Is magnesium capsule supplements good for IBS?
+2- Are magnesium capsule supplements good for IBS?

 3- Health benefits of Magnesium (other than IBS)